 Ferguson PLC Announces Director/PDMR Shareholding

-WOKINGHAM, UK / ACCESSWIRE / October 13, 2021 / The attached notification, which has been made in accordance with the requirements of the EU Market Abuse Regulation (as it forms part of UK law pursuant to the European Union (Withdrawal) Act 2018), provides further detail.
+WOKINGHAM, UK / ACCESSWIRE / October 15, 2021 / The attached notifications, which have been made in accordance with the requirements of the EU Market Abuse Regulation (as it forms part of UK law pursuant to the European Union (Withdrawal) Act 2018), provide further detail.

 |1